-This may sound a little exaggerated but sometimes this question is really essential if you want to create content for instagram.
+This may sound a little exaggerated but sometimes this question is really essential if you want to create eye-catching content for Instagram.

-For example some places have a special color so maybe you want to wear a dress with a nice contrast so you don’t get lost in the pic.
+For example some places have a special color so maybe you want to wear a dress, jacket, etc. with a nice contrast to pop out or a special outfit which fits the surrounding.

 3RD STEP: SHOOTING THE PHOTO

 THE RIGHT CAMERA

 At the very beginning we took all our shots with our iPhones.
 And still now I think they do pretty good jobs!
 The only minus is that you can’t shoot in RAW which is limiting the editing possibilities – but more about this later!